Lahdhirim/CV-human-pose-classifier-ViT-aws/README.md

     ```bash
     streamlit run src/web_app/interface.py
     ```
-    Normally, at this stage and if everything works fine, the application is accessible at the address  `http://<public IPv4 address>:8501`
+    Normally, at this stage, if everything works fine, the application is accessible at `http://<public IPv4 address>:8501`

 7. Automatically launch Streamlit on instance reboot:
     - Create the startup script: